Local Offer Description

 - Nurture co-ordinator and nurture assistants offer small group or individual support for time limited interventions.

-- Interventions to support emotional and social needs eg. circle of friends, social skills groups, Relax kids
+- Interventions to support emotional and social needs eg. circle of friends, social skills groups

 - Sensory Area for learning breaks/ relaxation

-- Parent Support Adviser available to support parents
+- Parent Support Link available to support parents

 4.3: What medical support is available in the school for children with SEND?